Regional Forest and Fire Capacity Program

 smmc.ca.gov

-SMMC is working with the Mountains and Recreation and Conservation Authority and the Santa Monica Mountains Fire Safe Alliance to develop a Regional Priority Plan to identify fire resilience priorities for chaparral and forested ecosystems.
+SMMC worked with the Mountains and Recreation and Conservation Authority and the Santa Monica Mountains Fire Safe Alliance to develop a Regional Priority Plan to identify fire resilience priorities for chaparral and forested ecosystems.
 Partners in the Fire Safe Alliance include state and county fire officials, state parks, and local stakeholders.

 Statewide